 Factoring Polynomials

 Factoring polynomials involves expressing a polynomial as a product of its factors, which can be linear or quadratic.
-Factoring the denominator is essential for partial fraction decomposition, as it determines the form of the simpler fractions.
-Recognizing common factors and special products aids in this process.
+Recognizing and factoring the denominator is essential for partial fraction decomposition, as it determines the form of the simpler fractions into which the expression is broken down.

 Recommended video: